aodr3w/keiji-core/README.md

 ## about

 - `Keiji-Core` is the backbone of the Keiji scheduling system.
-It provides essential core functionality used across the main repository, bus service, and scheduler.
+It provides essential core functionality used by the main repository, keiji-bus and keiji-scheduler.

 ## features